Light Dark Matter Search with Nitrogen-Vacancy Centers in Diamonds

-Similarly to dc magnetometry, the sensitivity is obtained by solving $\sqrt{\Braket{S^2}} e^{-\tau/T_2} / \Delta S_{\mathrm{sp}} = 1$.
+For ac magnetometry, the dark matter contribution to the width of the signal distribution is calculated in Eq.~\eqref{eq:S_DM_ac}.
+Similarly to dc magnetometry, the sensitivity is obtained by solving $\sqrt{\Braket{S^2}} e^{-\tau/T_2} / \Delta S_{\mathrm{sp}} = 1$, where $T_2$ is the coherence time.
 The resulting constraints are shown in Fig.~\ref{fig:reach_ac}.
 It is worth noting that the sensitivity to dark matter mass around the target angular frequency $2\pi/\tau$ is better than that of the dc magnetometry approach thanks to the longer coherence time $T_2 \gg T_2^{*}$.

 Moreover, we can design experiments that focus on higher frequencies.
 The sensitivities by optimizing $\tau$~\cite{Herbschleb:2019} for each mass are plotted with colored dotted lines in Fig.~\ref{fig:reach_ac}.
 They are envelopes of sensitivity curves with different choices of $\tau$ and characterize the wide dynamic range of our approach.
 Besides, the higher mass region becomes more accessible by increasing the number of $\pi$ pulses $N_\pi$ with so-called dynamical decoupling sequences~\cite{Meiboom:1958}.
 Finally, as the coherence time for the decoupling sequence is limited by $T_1$, which increases by orders of magnitude at low temperatures~\cite{Jarmola:2012}, the bounds towards the lower masses could be improved.
 The three black dotted lines in Fig.~\ref{fig:reach_ac} show the envelopes for $N=10^{20}$ and $t_{\mathrm{obs}}=1\,\mathrm{yr}$ to demonstrate how the sensitivity changes with different setups for the following parameters.
 The line with $(N_\pi; T_2)=(2^{13}-1;100\,\mathrm{\mu s})$ illustrates that the more pulses, the higher the mass at the optimum.
 The line with $(2^{13}-1;600\,\mathrm{m s})$ corresponds to the currently known best $T_2\approx 0.6$~s at $77$~K~\cite{BarGill:2013}.
-The line with $(2^{20}-1;50\,\mathrm{s})$ is based on the current longest $T_1$~\cite{Jarmola:2012}.
+The line with $(2^{17}-1;50\,\mathrm{s})$ is based on the current longest $T_1$~\cite{Jarmola:2012}.
 Sample advancements could improve this further.
 Note that these sensitivity lines are envelopes of each narrow band search for large $N_\pi$.
 In one experimental setup, the sensitivity has a narrow peak.
 In this sense, these lines should be regarded as an optimal sensitivity at each mass.

-~\\ \paragraph{Conclusions and discussion}
+\section{Conclusions and discussion}